coldwellop1/comp401/proj01/background.md

   4. This way, assign color to all vertices such that it satisfies all the constraints of m way coloring problem where m = 2.
   5. While assigning colors, if we find a neighbor which is colored with same color as current vertex, then the graph cannot be colored with 2 vertices (or graph is not Bipartite)
   (http://www.geeksforgeeks.org/bipartite-graph/)

+## Functions to Implement
+- import a graph or create your own
+- determine if a given graph is bipartite
+- search through graph for a certain value held by a vertex
+- add a vertex to the graph
+- delete a vertex from the graph
+- edit the value of a vertex within the graph